 Machinery Breakdown coverage – ISR vs standalone insurance

-We are often asked by clients what type of Machinery Breakdown cover is more effective.
+We are often asked by customers what type of Machinery Breakdown cover is more effective.
 Is the cover included under an Industrial Special Risk (ISR) policy sufficient, or is better protection available under a standalone Machinery Breakdown Insurance policy?
 Here, we address the differences between these two types of cover and when they should be applied.

 What is Machinery / Equipment cover and why is it required?